rancher/rancher-docs/versioned_docs/version-2.13/api/workflows/projects.md

 EOF
 ```

-Setting the `field.cattle.io/creatorId` field allows the cluster member account to see project resources with the `get` command and view the project in the Rancher UI.
+Setting the `field.cattle.io/creatorId` field creates a ProjectRoleTemplateBinding that allows the specified user to see project resources with the `get` command and view the project in the Rancher UI.
 Cluster owner and admin accounts don't need to set this annotation to perform these tasks.

 Setting the  `field.cattle.io/creator-principal-name` annotation to the user's principal preserves it in a projectroletemplatebinding automatically created for the project owner.